 Is my transfer guaranteed?

 We make decisions based on students’ averages and space availability.
-If you have at least 80% in both your Fall and Winter Sessions in first year, you are guaranteed a transfer to any other U of T Engineering program except Engineering Science.
+If you have at least 80% in both your Fall and Winter Terms in first year, you are guaranteed a transfer to any other U of T Engineering program except Engineering Science.
 Engineering Science has extremely high academic requirements, so those requests are handled individually.
-With less than an 80% average in both your fall and winter sessions, you are eligible to transfer to a program with available space.
+With less than an 80% average in both your fall and winter terms, you are eligible to transfer to a program with available space.
 Please note that it is often difficult to transfer into certain programs because of enrolment limits.
 Transfers between Mechanical and Industrial Engineering are allowed if admitted directly to either of these programs in the fall.

 What if I fail a course but my average is above 59.5%?

-You need to repeat any courses you fail immediately in the Winter Session and defer the same number of courses to the summer.
+You need to repeat any courses you fail immediately in the Winter Term and defer the same number of courses to the summer.
 A first-year Advisor will help you set up your new timetable.